O-R-G/open-records-generator/readme.md

 http://domain.tld/open-records-generator/

+To login, pick one of the following accounts (User Name) and the corresponding credential (Password).
+Each account has different permissions over the content of the website.
+You should use "main" unless you have a strong reason not to.

+	admin : add, edit, and delete entries plus edit HTML main  : add, edit, and delete entries guest : view entries only, cannot modify

-Once you've entered this and connected to the database, click "ENTER DATABASE..." to begin.
+Once you've connected to the database, click "ENTER DATABASE..." to begin.
 You will now see a brief menu that corresponds to the structure of your website.
 Clicking on any of these choices will navigate you through the hierarchical menu tree that organizes your site.
 As you navigate, you will always see the previous level that you have just selected above you in sequential "bands" of alternating background colors.
 In fact, you will notice throughout that the interface of the OPEN-RECORDS-GENERATOR is organized around this interface metaphor.

 To the right of the currently selected RECORD (in the currently selected RECORD band) you will see two options, listed as EDIT and DELETE.
 These apply to the currently selected RECORD.
 They are described here:

 ### EDIT . . .

 All objects can be selected, and then modified by clicking "EDIT..."
-Each time you select an object for editing you will be provided 5 empty slots of uploading additional images.
+Each time you select an object for editing you will be provided 5 empty slots for uploading additional images.
 Once the images are uploaded you can add captions or delete them.
 All fields in this RECORD are editable including the URL, DATE and RANK fields.
+Certain fields contain rich text editing features, which allow for text to be bolded, italicized, indented, or linked.
+Images attached to the record can also be uploaded and inserted directly into any of the fields.
+Once an image inserted into a field, you can choose to delete the image.
+It will continue to remain accessible as a file on the server.

 ### DELETE . . .